 The Stone is one of the most interesting house sites in the village.
 Its history can be traced back with certainty to 1587, and circumstantial evidence points to it possibly being the site of the original mediaeval manor house.
 As we see it today, it is a large mansion house built in about 1815 and which was a private residence.
 During or just after WWII it was made into a maternity home.
 Around 1977 it was converted into flats but recently has again been turned back to a single private residence.
-It is located on the corner of the Amersham to London Road in Chalfont St Giles and its lands once included most of the area currently under threat of being removed from Green Belt protection.
+It is located on the corner of the Amersham to London Road in Chalfont St Giles and its lands once were larger than today.

 It is Listed Grade II.
 List entry number 1332445